Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity: Dark Energy in -QGR

-\subsubsection{Division of the Universe to many subsystems}
+\subsubsection{Division of the Universe to Many Subsystems}

 The second example we consider here is a Universe highly fragmented to approximately separable subsystems.
 Similar to the previous example, one of them can be considered as a clock.
-Moreover, in presence of many subsystems the area/distance reference and the clock can be different, and the latter is not in general entangled to any single subsystem, but only to their ensemble that can be called its environment, and due to the global entanglement the clock is entangled to it.
+Moreover, in presence of many subsystems the area/distance reference and the clock can be different, and the latter is not in general entangled to any single subsystem, but due to the global entanglement, it is only entangled to their ensemble, which is the environment for the clock.

-According to the above assumptions the environment $\hvarrho_{env}$ is in a product state (Product of states are assumed to be symmetrized): \be \hvarrho_{env} \approx \otimes_i \hvarrho_i \ee In general, states of subsystems $\hvarrho_i$ are mixed, because we assumed that the contribution of internal symmetries were traced out.
-Nonetheless, they can interact through their shared $\suinf$ (gravity) and local $G$ symmetries, which may entangle them to each others.
-We assume that these processes are included in the factorization (\ref{envstateprod}).
-As processes of entanglement and decoherence are dynamical, the decomposition to product states (\ref{envstateprod}) is time dependent and at any measured time $T$ includes only approximately separable subsystems as a factor.